AndyDietrich/NovelFactory/README.md

 - Model comparison with cost indicators

 ### **Cost-Saving Tips**
-- Use GPT-4o Mini or GPT-5 Nano for budget-friendly generation
+- Use GPT-4o Mini or GPT-5 Nano for budget-friendly generation or play around with one of the free models
 - Reduce max tokens for shorter responses
 - Minimize feedback loops for basic projects
 - Generate chapters individually to control usage